crosstyan/stupid/README.md

 REPL (and Jupyter/nREPL), shell and GUI

-the React idea: UI just a function of state
+typeclasses/concepts/protocols/interfaces/traits: ad-hoc polymorphism;
+i.e. the story of Haskell numbers.
+Instead of classify them by size (`uint8_t`/`uint16_t`/`uint32_t`) or representation (integer/IEEE754/fixed point), we classify them by *behavior* (what operations they support).

+![Haskell Numbers](https://pic.blog.plover.com/prog/haskell/numbers/haskell-numbers-1.1.svg)

 map/filter/reduce

-interlude: typeclasses/concepts/protocols/interfaces/traits: ad-hoc polymorphism

-![Haskell Numbers](https://pic.blog.plover.com/prog/haskell/numbers/haskell-numbers-1.1.svg)

 interlude: array programming, and there's a language called APL/BQN/J/K (but Matlab & NumPy & Julia are the same idea in disguise)

+the React idea: UI just a function of state

 epilogue: What's a monad? (plant a seed, not fully explain, just list some examples) (List, Optional/Maybe, Result/Either)